 - Expecting instant results: Fat-burning magic takes consistency.
 Be patient.

-Been there, done that, learned the hard way. 🙃
+Been there, done that, learned the hard way. ๐

-💪 Staying Motivated on Keto
+Staying Motivated on the Keto Diet: Tips for Long-Term Success

 Honestly?
 The first couple weeks are the hardest.
-After that, it’s smooth sailing—if you keep your mindset strong.
+After that, itโs smooth sailingโif you keep your mindset strong.

 Motivation tips: